Modified Release Capsules

 What is in this leaflet

-This leaflet answers some common questions about REMINYL prolonged release capsules.
+This leaflet answers some common questions about REMINYL modified release capsules.

 It does not contain all the available information.
 It does not take the place of

 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking

 REMINYL against the benefits this medicine is expected to have for you.

 If you have any concerns about taking REMINYL, ask your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 REMINYL is used to treat mild to moderately severe dementia of the Alzheimer's type.

 The symptoms of Alzheimer's disease include confusion, memory loss or other changes

 in behaviour.
 As the disease progresses, patients find it more and more difficult